mjopenglsdl/multi-thread-utils/README.md

 # multi-thread-utils
 Utilities that are commonly used in multi-thread programming.
-Feel free to use it in your own project :)
+Feel free to use it in your own project.
+Welcome to contribute :)

 ## Features
 * The only dependency is **C++11**.